ahmedkaludi/accelerated-mobile-pages/readme.txt

 = 1.0.14 (14th January 2020) =
 * Fixed: Warning in accelerated-mobile-pages/includes/options/admin-config.php on line 1250 #4027
 * Fixed: Code improvement in Detect Component and add or remove script accordingly #4067

-= 1.0.13 (13th January 2020) =
-* Fixed: Warring in console : [DOM] Found 2 elements with non-unique id #amp-search #3946
-* Fixed: New Relic script is getting added in AMP and causing validtion error #4018
-* Fixed: Icons are not loading when creating theme compatibility #3766
-* Fixed: Video doesn't work on AMP when inserted from Siteorigin pagebuilder (Video player widget) #3936
-* Fixed: Minor issues with amp need to fix #3931
-* Fixed: When from amp page builder adding text module then space is not coming in paragraph #3982
-* Fixed: Getting error at home page when push notification option is enabled. #4026
-* Fixed: Please Fix Errors in Google Lighthouse audit in Accessibility (using Swift, Amp Layouts) #3949
-* Fixed: Remove offers from the panel #4027
-* Fixed: Detect Component and add or remove script accordingly #4067
-* Fixed: GTM tags are not working in the updated version 1.0.9 but Google Analytics is working,Also in version 1.0.0 both are working fine #4059
-* Fixed: Matomo (Piwik) Analytics generating errors in Console. #4042

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)